jedjoud10/jedjoud10.github.io/content/blog/cflake_rewrite.md

 11. Use Vulkan and SOLELY Vulkan (through Phobos) with build-time compiled shaders
 12. Game editor possibly?
 Would simply be a different executable that will modify scenes and allow you to quickly execute your code.
 14. Fast compile times (pls fix)
-15. Doesn't run like absolute ass
+15. Doesn't run like absolute ass (should not be coping with sub 60 fps worst case)
 16. Easy to maintain
 17. Does not commit war crimes
 18. Does not become a self ticking time bomb
 19. Follows all ethical rules of the human race

+**Bare bones stuff needed to get simple engine running:**
+1. Event execution through custom dependency graph
+2. Robust ECS system (multithreadable too)
+3. Graphics API with the same old interface (type safe) BUT without abusing the type system and making everything a trait/generic
+4. Get EGUI running so we can implement a proper editor interface